-By tendency, our attention gets trapped by the qualities of an experience and we fail to note the intensity of the same experience.
-We sense qualities first, intensity, second, according to our interest.
+By tendency, the qualities of an experience trap our attention and we fail to note the intensity of the experience.
+We one experience before the other, according to our interest.

-When we shift attention to the intensity of an experience, we put less attention on the quality or the feeling of the experience.
+When we shift attention to the intensity of an experience, we put less attention on its qualities.

 That shift, when made completely enough, releases us from entrancement by the qualities that keeps us trapped.
 The experience dissolves into pure intensity without definition.